Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 - Use your faith to improve your self-care

-The rest of my story…my struggle to overcome intense caregiver stress
+The rest of my story is my personal struggle to overcome intense caregiver stress.

-With the death of my aunt, I needed to take care of my grandma.
+With my aunt’s death, I needed to care for my grandma.
 As a nurse, I was ready to do what needed to be done.

 Caregiver Stress Impacts Emotions

-In a blur of what I assume was packing and phone calls, I somehow ended up on a flight home within a very short time.
-I numbly sat in the airport during a layover trying to figure out future care options for my grandma.
+In a blur of what I assumed was packing and phone calls, I quickly ended up on a flight home.
+I numbly sat in the airport during a layover, trying to figure out future care options for my grandma.

-I began to understand how personal emotions can impact a care giver’s day or mood.
+I began understanding how personal emotions can impact a caregiver’s day or mood.

 Caregiver Stress Takes Over Priorities

-The caregiving experience with my grandma wasn’t at all like the typical nursing caregiving I was familiar with performing.
+The caregiving experience with my grandma wasn’t like the typical nursing caregiving I was familiar with performing.

-At work, I knew I was part of a team of other qualified nurses.
+I knew I was part of a team of other qualified nurses.
 Nurses quickly hand off care to the oncoming shift nurse.
-I am comfortable with others taking a turn, feel hunger and fatigue after a 12-hour shift and set limits and only connect emotionally on a professional level.

-- Providing skilled nursing care, and anyone (who is willing) can learn caregiving
+- Providing skilled nursing care, so anyone (who is willing) can learn caregiving

 - Taking care of MY self-care needs

-- Going to be able to give my best long-term
+- Going to be able to give my best in the long-term

 - Saving my mental energy to find a long-term caregiving solution

-And just like that, caregiver stress took over my priorities.
+And just like that, caregiver stress took over my priorities too!

 - Share duties